-This also has utility after product launch.
+This also has utility after the product launch.
 Yes, even the best medical devices are likely to have some sort of design change for one reason or another.
-In fact, most regulators expect your DHF to be a “living file” that can be accessed and updated at anytime.
+In fact, most regulators expect your DHF to be a “living file” that can be accessed and updated at any time.
 That certainly doesn’t sound like a dusty binder at an offsite storage facility.

 Overall, you need to make sure your DHF is accurate, organized, and easily accessible.

 Greenlight Guru allows you to custom-build your DHF and work on it in real-time.
 It does this by automatically compiling the DHF as you go, meaning that by the time you reach the end of your project plan, the DHF is already built out.